cloud-gov/cg-site/content/docs/ops/runbook/rotating-secrets.md

 1. [Rotating Concourse]({{< relref "docs/ops/runbook/rotating-concourse.md" >}})
 1. [Rotating Cloud Foundry / Diego]({{< relref "docs/ops/runbook/rotating-cloudfoundry-diego.md" >}})

-## Rotate CF deployment users

-Some of our Concourse pipelines deploy to Cloud Foundry using cloud.gov service account deployers.
-In order to rotate these, you need to target the correct org and space in order to create the cloud.gov service deployer account instance.

-### Auditing all CF deployment users

-Use the `get-all-cf-deployers.sh` file in the [`cg-scripts`](https://github.com/18F/cg-scripts) repository to audit all of the CF users deploying to all environments using Concourse.

-The script outputs the login commands for all matching environments for both the deployer account and for operators using `--sso`.
-It's useful to run this command redirect the output to a file for the next steps.

-When rotating these accounts, you need ensure you don't delete the previous deployer service instance _until after_ the credentials have been successfully used in a deployment in order to minimize downtime.

-### Steps for rotating cloud.gov Service Account deployers

-Make sure that cloud.gov Service Account users are only used for basic `cf push` deployments.
-If you're deploying service brokers, read the [Rotate Secrets V CF external secrets section]({{< relref "docs/ops/runbook/rotating-cloudfoundry-diego.md" >}}).

-1. Target the appropriate org and space in the current environment.
-1. Check the services, if one exists for this deployer renamed it with a `_prev` suffix for later deletion.
-   - `cf rename-service ${name_of_deployer} ${name_of_deployer}_prev`
-1. Create a new service instance.
-  - `cf create-service cloud-gov-service-account space-deployer "${name_of_deployer}"`
-1. Read the service instance details for the deployer.
-  - `cf service "${name_of_deployer}"`
-1. Open the Fugacious link and save the credentials locally in the `credentials.yml`
-  - `cf service ${name_of_deployer} | grep Dashboard | awk '{ print $2 }'`
-1. Refly the pipeline with updated credentials and start a new job.
-1. Delete the `${name_of_deployer}_prev` service account deployer.
-   - `cf delete-service ${name_of_deployer}_prev -f`

 ## Rotate secrets passphrases

 Create a new temporary directory as a workspace for all the secrets file(s) for